jasonacox/JojoLLM/README.md

      - `chitchat`: Simple greetings and short exchanges for basic social interactions
    - `--max_iters`: Set the total number of training iterations (default: 5000)
    - `--seed`: Set random seed for reproducibility (default: 1337)
+   - `--eval_interval`: How often to run evaluation (default: 500)
+   - `--log_interval`: How often to log training progress (default: 10)
+   - `--no-color`: Disable colored output
+   - `--checkpoint`: Path to a checkpoint file to continue training from
+   - `--output_checkpoint`: Custom path to save the output checkpoint
+   - `--reset_iter`: Reset iteration counter to 0 when loading from checkpoint

    Examples:
    ```bash